Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice: Abstract

 \section{Abstract}

-Higher--rank generalisations of electrodynamics have recently attracted considerable attention because of their ability to host ``fracton'' excitations, with connections to both quantum stabilizer codes and holography.
+Higher--rank generalisations of electrodynamics have recently attracted considerable attention because of their ability to host ``fracton'' excitations, with connections to both fracton topological order and gravity.
 However, the search for higher--rank gauge theories in experiment has been greatly hindered by the lack of materially--relevant microscopic models.
 Here we show how a spin liquid described by rank--2 $U(1)$ gauge theory can arise in a magnet on the breathing pyrochlore lattice.
 We identify Yb--based breathing pyrochlores as candidate systems, and make explicit predictions for how the rank--2 $U(1)$ spin liquid would manifest itself in experiment.

 \end{CJK*}

 {\it Introduction. } It is of great intellectual interest and practical utility to discover novel effective laws of nature emerging from many--body systems.
 Traditionally, this enterprise has been entwined with the concept of broken symmetry \cite{anderson72}.
 However, a powerful alternative has proved to be the local constraints which arise from competing or ``frustrated'', interactions.
 In the context of frustrated magnets, these can lead to the emergence of a local gauge symmetry, and thereby to quantum spin liquids, which defy all usual concepts of magnetic order, and instead exhibit fractionalised excitations and long--range entanglement \cite{Anderson1973,Balents2010,Savary2016,Zhou2017}.
 A well--studied example is quantum spin ice, a realisation of a $U(1)$ gauge theory on the pyrochlore lattice, whose emergent excitations exactly mimic conventional electrodynamics: photons, electric charges and magnetic monopoles.
 As such, it has attracted intense theoretical \cite{hermele04PRB,banerjee08-PRL100,benton12-PRB86,savary12, Shannon2012PRL,hao14,Gingras14RoPP,kato15,chen17,huang18-PRL120} and experimental \cite{zhou08,RossPRX11,fennell12,Kimura2013,sibille15,wen17,thompson17,Sibille2018,gao-arXiv} investigation.